 |Perth||59 Days||9 - 14 weeks|

 White & Company are founding members of the British Association of Removers – the voice of the UK removals industry.

 As members, we are responsible for meeting the highest sets of standards as well as listening to our customers on how to continually improve our service.

 We are also affiliate members of the FIDI & OMNI international relocation network and have industry partners all over the world.

-Insurance For International Removals to Australia
+Insurance for Removals to Australia

-Marine Insurance Cover is offered to you on receipt of a completed Overseas Valuation Form.
-Such insurance cover is ‘Comprehensive’ and ‘All Risk’ and is based on the values as declared by you on the Overseas Valuation Form.
+Marine insurance cover is offered to you on receipt of a completed ‘Overseas Valuation Form’.
+Such insurance cover is fully comprehensive and ‘All Risk’, and is based on the total value declared by you on your application.

 Read Our Moving Guide

 Want to learn everything there is to know about moving to Australia from the UK?
 Then read our super-helpful guide that comprehensively covers 50 great reasons to go.

 The cost of moving from the UK to Australia greatly depends on your circumstances and is largely dependent on the final volume shipped.
 Moving to Australia does require a significant amount of upfront costs, however, the long-term benefits and better quality of life often make the move very worthwhile.